farlee2121/DevEssentialsBlog/_posts/2020-06-15-Splitting-Architecture.md

 - [Micro-Services and Jars](https://blog.cleancoder.com/uncle-bob/2014/09/19/MicroServicesAndJars.html) and [Clean Micro-Service Architecture](https://blog.cleancoder.com/uncle-bob/2014/10/01/CleanMicroserviceArchitecture.html)
 - And just for fun [The First Micro-Service Architecture](https://blog.cleancoder.com/uncle-bob/2015/05/28/TheFirstMicroserviceArchitecture.html)

+[Screaming Architecture](https://blog.cleancoder.com/uncle-bob/2011/09/30/Screaming-Architecture.html) touches a bit on all of these.

 I also generally recommend [The Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) to see Uncle Bob reasoning about the different architecture methods.

+### Response Update
+In response to this realization, I was sent me [Finding Your Service Boundaries - Practical Guide](https://www.youtube.com/watch?v=tVnIUZbsxWI).
+Around the [51 minute mark](https://youtu.be/tVnIUZbsxWI?t=3017) the presenter makes a similar point while considering how we should find service boundaries (it's a good talk).